-Before I start this I just have to say that I was inspired to write this by swiftiewithfragilex who is an amazing blogger as well as an incredible Youtuber.
+Before I start this I just have to say that I was inspired to write “An Open Letter To My Anxiety” by swiftiewithfragilex who is an amazing blogger as well as an incredible Youtuber.
 She has not only given me lots of inspiration but has become a great friend too.
 I would highly recommend anyone reading this to take the “Open Letter Challenge.”

-I guess I’ve always been a little paranoid and I’ve always had the tendency to overthink everything and I can’t say that your appearance in my life is completely unexpected.
-I don’t know why I’m like this- maybe it’s the way I was raised or maybe I’m just genetically predispositioned to be an anxious person.
+I guess I’ve always been a little paranoid.
+And I’ve always had the tendency to overthink everything.
+I can’t say that your appearance in my life is completely unexpected.
+I don’t know why I’m like this.
+Maybe it’s the way I was raised.
+Or maybe I’m just genetically predispositioned to be an anxious person.
 Honestly, it could easily be either.

 You joined me soon after your co-worker depression decided to leave.
 All my life I’ve felt as if I need to be cautious, as though I should always expect impending doom and once you joined me it only got worse.
 I stopped being myself.
 I felt as if my life, my mind, my personality was slowly deteriorating and I could do nothing to stop it.